bflaven/deploy-a-streamlit-app-with-heroku/README.md

 # you have probably installed before Git on your computer
 git init

 # push your app with the name given by heroku that have been created on heroku
+# My app is called: tiny-streamlit-dashapp
 heroku git:remote -a tiny-streamlit-dashapp

 # for one change... if you make
 git add .

 # add a commit with a message
 git commit -am "remove runtime.txt"
 ```